ITU-BDSA-GROUP-20/Chirp/docs/report.md

 ## User activities

-> Illustrate typical scenarios of a user journey through your *Chirp!* application.
-That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your *Chirp!* application, and finally illustrate what a user can do after authentication.
->
-> Make sure that the illustrations are in line with the actual behavior of your application.

 ![User Journey](diagrams/UserJourneyExport.svg)

+It is important to note that a non-authorized user can navigate directly to the 'Public Timeline' page, 'Register' page and 'Login' page from each of those pages from the applications navigation bar.
+Furthermore, an authorized user can directly navigate to the 'Public Timeline' page, 'User timeline' page, 'About Me' page and click the 'Logout' button from the applications navigation bar.
+Clicking the 'Logout' button will log the user out and end the flow.
+This is not included explicitly in the User Journey flowchart as this would cause clutter and decrease the readability of the flowchart.

 ## Sequence of functionality/calls trough _Chirp!_